RaoulHeese/casimac/README.md

 Clone the repository and run the example code above to verify that it works.

+### Reference

+The algorithm is an implementation from our paper "Calibrated Simplex Mapping Classification".
+Preprint available on [arXiv](https://arxiv.org/abs/2103.02926).
+If you find this code useful in your research, please consider citing:

+	@misc{heese2021calibrated,
+		  title={Calibrated Simplex Mapping Classification},
+		  author={Raoul Heese and Michał Walczak and Michael Bortz and Jochen Schmid}, year={2021},
+		  eprint={2103.02926},
+		  archivePrefix={arXiv},
+		  primaryClass={stat.ML}
+	}

 ## License

 This project is licensed under the MIT License - see the [LICENSE file](LICENSE) for details.